External Walls Finishes

 Visible surfaces should be capable of being easily cleaned and repaired if damaged.

 - Variations to the nominated materials may be necessary in particular designs due to planning considerations.

 - In these cases, the fixtures are to be approximately equivalent and must be approved by the project control group and MQP.

 Fire Resistance - Fire Hazard Properties

 All lining materials must comply with the BCA Fire Hazard Properties appropriate to the locations.
 Furthermore, all external claddings must be 100% non combustible and have manufacturer's guarantee to this effect.

-Composite aluminium cladding products with a poly-ethylene (PE) core should not be specified for any projects on campus.
+Composite aluminium cladding panels shall not be used on any projects on campus.

 Recommended External Wall Materials

 The following design criteria and materials are recommended for external walls: